teaforthecat/bones/README.md

 3. visit localhost:3000 to see the swagger api
 4. or go straight to the spa at localhost:3449
 5. login with "jerry:jerry"
-6. click "Yes" to see that the counter works
+6. click "Click Me!" to see that the counter works, which means reagent is working properly
 7. click "Add who" fill in some values and click submit
 8. see the state of the form go through these phases `new -> received -> processed`.
 It will be pretty fast.
 If you don't see `proccessed` there was a problem.